primbayev/python-project-lvl1/README.md

 You will see standard welcome message, then the rule of the game **Answer "yes" if given number is prime.
 Otherwise answer "no".**
+In each round will appear random number.
+Your task is to determin is it prime or not.
+Prime number is the number which has only two divisors: 1 and itself.

 [![asciicast](https://asciinema.org/a/309516.svg)](https://asciinema.org/a/309516)